bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

-@page learn-angular/restaurant-service Writing a Restaurant Service
+@page learn-angular/restaurant-service Fetching Data with Services
 @parent learn-angular 6

 @description Learn how to write an Angular service that gets data from the server.